These 30 simple tips will turbocharge your diet, workout, weight loss, and life! Do one every day for one month to feel healthier than ever.

 8 of 30All photos

-Planks and side planks are an excellent way to strengthen your core fast.
+Planks and side planks are an excellent way to strengthen your core, fast.
 Find one minute today to fit in an extra plank.
-If you can’t hold the position for the full 60 seconds, hold as long as you can and then repeat as many times as necessary to total 60 seconds of work.
+If you can't hold the position for the full 60 seconds, hold as long as you can and then repeat as many times as necessary to total 60 seconds of work.
+(See what happened when one woman tried planking for five minutes a day for an entire month.)

 9 of 30All photos

-Tell someone (husband, boyfriend, sister, friend, etc) about the 6-Week Strong, Sexy Arms Challenge and what you hope to get out of it today.
-If the people you surround yourself with know what you’re doing and your plan for accomplishing it, they'll be more likely to support you and not ask you to do things that would impede your progress.
+Tell someone (husband, boyfriend, sister, friend, etc.) about your health or fitness goals today.
+If the people you surround yourself with know what you're doing and your plan for accomplishing it, they'll be more likely to support you and not ask you to do things that would impede your progress.
+(Also consider using an online support group to help you reach your goals!)

 Day 10: Hit the Sauna